-Innovation, R&D, and TFP.
-Multiple studies show evidence that R&D and innovation are very (the most?) important factors to explain firm heterogeneity in TFP level and growth.
+There is a long literature linking R&D investment and productivity.
+Innovation.
+Many firms undertake both process and product innovation without formally reporting R&D spending.
+Multiple studies show evidence that R&D and innovation are very important factors to explain firm heterogeneity in TFP level and growth.
 As usual, the main difficulty in these studies comes from separating causation from correlation.

-For the rest of this lecture, we review models, methods, and datasets in different empirical applications dealing with the causal effect of R&D and innovations on TFP.
+For the rest of this section, we review models, methods, and datasets in different empirical applications dealing with the causal effect of R&D and/or innovation on TFP.